Hedwig and the Angry Inch (soundtrack): Angry Inch

-"The Angry Inch" is a song from the off-Broadway musical, Hedwig and the Angry Inch and its subsequent film adaptation.
-It was composed by Stephen Trask and performed by John Cameron Mitchell.
+"The Angry Inch" is performed by John Cameron Mitchell.
 The song details the botched sex-change operation that Hedwig got in order to marry an American soldier and move to the United States.
 The eponymous "angry inch" is what remains of Hedwig's penis — "six inches forward and five inches back".

 The song was covered by Type O Negative on the album Life is Killing Me.
 Sleater-Kinney and Fred Schneider also covered the song for Wig in a Box, a benefit album for the Hetrick-Martin Institute.
 Production of the album was documented in the 2006 film Follow My Voice: With the Music of Hedwig.

 In the film, the song was performed at the fictional Bilgewater's and the song started a fight.

 Wig in a Box

-"Wig in a Box" is a song from the off-Broadway musical, Hedwig and the Angry Inch and its subsequent film adaptation.
-It was composed by Stephen Trask and is performed in the musical by the character Hedwig (John Cameron Mitchell) and her band The Angry Inch.
+"Wig in a Box" is performed in the musical by the character Hedwig (John Cameron Mitchell) and her band The Angry Inch.